Glossary of Non-Duality©

-Obstacles: Thoughts that reinforce Nescience and resist Awakening.
+Obstacle: Thoughts that reinforce Nescience and resist Awakening.
 In particular, Thoughts that maintain an Ego, a personhood, an individuality, a separation from everything else, all of which is un-Real.
-Any Thought that turns the mind away from Awakening to one’s True Nature is an Obstacle.
+Any Thought that turns the Mind away from Awakening to one’s True Nature is an Obstacle.
 “As long as you remain interested in your present way of living, you will shirk from the final leap into the Unknown.”
 (Nisargadatta) See: Nescience and Thought.

 Panentheism: (Greek for “All in God”) The Belief that God lies both within and beyond the Universe.
 This philosophy is consistent with Dualism, as Human Beings may be of God, but are not God and, therefore, remain forever separate from Him.
 See: Duality.

-Perfection: That which is without flaw or error, and cannot be improved upon.
+Perfection: That which is without flaw or error and cannot be improved upon.
 Perfection is a synonym for God.
 Logic informs us that Perfection must also have the qualities of Eternity (How could something temporary be Perfect?), Infinity (How could Perfection have limitation?) and Oneness (How could two things have Perfection, as each would possess something the other lacks?).
 Logic also informs us that Perfection does not make mistakes; therefore, the Universe is unfolding at it should.
-Any imperfection we perceive is a result of our imperfect mind and its wrongful interpretation or perspective, i.e., Nescience.
+Any imperfection we perceive is the result of our imperfect Mind and its wrongful interpretation or perspective, i.e., Nescience.
 “Perfection is the sum total of all imperfection.”
 (Stephan) See: God.

 Pointer: Ultimate spiritual Truth cannot be verbalized, conceptualized or transmitted, only ‘pointed at.’
 Therefore, Non-Duality teachers have developed Self-Inquiry questions and verbal descriptions of Reality as ‘Pointers’ to help Seekers on the Direct Path remove Nescience and uncover Truth for themselves, with the goal of Awakening.
 Ultimately, all terms, concepts, descriptions and Pointers must fall away, before Truth can be seen.
-Just like the finger pointing at the moon must not be mistaken for the moon.
+Just as a finger pointing at the moon must not be mistaken for the moon.
 See: Awakening, Direct Path, Nescience, Self-Inquiry and Truth.